↑

 Highlight those that do not align with what you’ve determined to be your priorities (which are in your values list).

-We all have seasons where we are more relaxed than others.
-Sometimes, it is ok to leave a couple of those low-valued tasks on your schedule.
+We all have seasons when we are more relaxed than others.
+Sometimes, low-value tasks will be on your schedule, and it’s not a big issue.

-But, the point of this article is how to find time for self-care in your busy schedule.
+But the point of this article is how to find me-time in your busy schedule.

 The way to open your schedule is to eliminate the low-value tasks, appointments, or commitments.

-Stop continuing to do things that aren’t important to you in the first place.
-These are the things that keep you from taking care of yourself.
+Stop doing things that aren’t important to you in the first place!

-When you say yes to those non-valuable things, you are placing your value beneath those unimportant things.
+When you say yes to other non-valuable things, you place your value beneath those unimportant things.

 So let’s do this!